broquaint/learn-ts-with-dcss/blog/posts/20240105-getting-some-data.md

 </pre>

-So on a reasonable data set, the games played on the CAO server on version 0.29 of DCSS the average line length was **605.88** but the maximum was **1443**.
+So on a reasonable data set, the games played on the CAO server on version 0.29 of DCSS, the average line length was **605.88** but the maximum was **1443**.
 As we're just building a tool for learning purposes I think finger in the air estimate of `1024` characters (aka bytes\*) per game should be fine.
 Now we can request the last 8 games by simply